arangodb/docs/3.10/programs-arangodump-maskings.md

 This masking type replaces a zip code with a random one.
 It uses the following rules:

-- If a character of the original zip code is a digit it will be replaced by a random digit.
+- If a character of the original zip code is a digit, it is replaced by a random digit.
-- If a character of the original zip code is a letter it will be replaced by a random letter keeping the case.
+- If a character of the original zip code is a letter, it is replaced by a random letter keeping the case.
 - If the attribute value is not a string then the default value is used.

-Note that this will generate random zip codes.
+Note that this generates random zip codes.
 Therefore there is a chance that the same zip code value is generated multiple times, which can cause unique constraint violations if a unique index is or will be used on the zip code attribute.